 - The SU runs on 100% renewable electricity.

-- This year we have chosen Wicked Weather Watch as one of our RAG ‘Big 4’ charities to support throughout the year.
+- In 2019/20, we have chosen Wicked Weather Watch as one of our RAG ‘Big 4’ charities to support throughout the year.
 They provide resources for children and young people to learn how climate change is affecting the world and understand the issues.

 Where we want to be